Types of Blindness

-Absolute blindness, called “no light perception,” is when a person can’t tell the difference between light and dark, even when a bright light is shined into his/her eyes.
-This condition is rare.
-Assistance from the government and foundations is available for these persons.
+Absolute blindness, defined as having “no light perception,” is rare.
+When someone has absolute blindness, that person can’t tell the difference between light and dark, even when a bright light is shined into the eyes.
+Assistance from the government and foundations is available for persons living with this degree of blindness.

-Legal blindness is defined in the United States as best corrected visual acuity (with glasses) of 20/200 or less in the better eye, and/or a visual field of 20 degrees or less.
+By contrast, legal blindness is defined in the United States as visual acuity that is best corrected (with glasses) at 20/200 or less in the better eye, and/or a visual field of 20 degrees or less.
 Legally blind patients qualify for benefits from the government.
-People with legal blindness may still have some usable vision
+People with legal blindness may still have some usable vision.

 Age-Related Macular Degeneration